dvinav/zhamachap/README.md

 A minimal beeping timer built with Preact.
 Try it at [zhamachap.pages.dev](https://zhamachap.pages.dev)

+> **Note**: This app requires a physical keyboard and is too small on mobile devices.

 ## Usage

 Use keyboard controls to operate the timer: